Feel free to contact me if you would like to discuss my findings from these projects and studies!

-Stemming from my study of the COVID-19 websites of highly-selective institutions, I aim to learn more about the relationship between the parents of first-generation students and elite institutions, and question whether there are things that should be done to alter that relationship to benefit first-generation students.
+Stemming from my study of the COVID-19 websites of highly-selective institutions, my dissertation study focused on the relationship between the parents of first-generation students and elite institutions.

 I did a content analysis of the COVID-19 websites of 24 highly selective universities to see if they a) mention first-generation students; and/or b) addressed the concerns first-generation students had at the onset of the COVID-19 pandemic.
 I use the term generation blindness to describe how institutions may overlook the unique concerns of first-generation students by ignoring (or simply not ackowledging) generational identity.
 The findings show that highly selective universities almost never mentioned the term “first-generation students” on these websites and rarely addressed several critical issues that concerned first-generation students.
 These issues include: the challenge of navigating the complexities of the first-generation identity during the pandemic; the struggles that family members of these students faced (i.e. job loss); the students’ imperative to support their families (i.e. helping to watch younger siblings); and the difficulties students faced by having to use their homes as learning environments.
 I use the term “Generation Blindess” to reference how institutions forego tending to generation- identity or addressing the issues most pertinent to first-generation students on these websites.